-Your CEO should like planning & scheduling.
+In short, there is a massive return on investment for implementing maintenance planning and scheduling.
+Your CEO should like it.
 In fact, he should love it.
 But it gets better.
 Few maintenance improvements drive so much benefit for so little upfront investment.
 And it is relatively easy to demonstrate the benefits up front.
 There are plenty of case studies, benchmarks and literature sources available to back up your claims.